 Lifestyle factors increase stress on the body and chronic stress is one of the biggest factors affecting the balance of hormones such as oestrogen, progesterone, testosterone and thyroid hormone function.

 Changes in hormone levels can result in symptoms such as mood swings, anxiety, poor sleep, poor memory and concentration, and the symptoms themselves can create more stress and exacerbate the hormonal changes.

-Our gut health and our mental health are connected.1 There are trillions of microbes in our gut (the gut microbiome) and most of the microbes help promote overall health such as our immune system, digestion and reducing chronic inflammation.
-Gut bacteria help to produce neurotransmitters such as serotonin, dopamine and GABA, which all play an important role in our mood.2
+Our gut health and our mental health are connected through the gut-brain axis.
+There are trillions of microbes in our gut (the gut microbiome) and most of the microbes help promote overall health such as our immune system, digestion and reducing chronic inflammation.
+Gut bacteria help to produce neurotransmitters such as serotonin, dopamine and GABA, which all play an important role in our mood.

 - Serotonin is associated with regulation of mood and helping memory.

 - Dopamine can help boost motivation, mood and attention, and regulate emotional responses.

 - GABA (Gamma-aminobutyric acid) has a calming effect including helping to reduce stress and anxiety, and promote sleepiness.